 One of my favorite perks of being a wedding DJ is getting to explore the region.
 I've heard of Greene before, but never had occasion to visit until Liz and Nakul's wedding at Gabriella's Manor.
 Perfect day for an outdoor ceremony, followed by an indoor reception featuring some exquisite decorations.
 Check out the photos in this blog post!

 In order to provide sound for the ceremony, two sound systems were needed.
 One was located inside the ballroom near the dance floor.
 The other was located on the covered back deck, overlooking the meticulously-landscaped ceremony area.
 More photos to come later in the post, but this first one offers perspective on where the outdoor sound system was located, compared to the outdoor seating area.
-You can click for a larger view.
 The speaker is easy to see at ground level, the sound system is in the highlighted area on the deck.
 The right side of the photo shows the "DJ-eye view" of the ceremony site.

 Key Wedding Song Selections